druveloper/knoxpy.github.io/README.md

 # Website for KnoxPy

-Files for the KnoxPy Python user group in Knoxville, TN.
-Visit the website at http://knoxpy.org.
+Files for the KnoxPy website.
+KnoxPy is a Python users group in Knoxville, TN.
+Visit the website at https://knoxpy.org.